15 minute read

 Strategies & Statistics Of Online Marketing Companies

 The reason behind it?
 Peer-to-peer marketing has found new lifeblood on the Internet.
-People can now get opinions and recommendations about companies from virtually anyone, anywhere, any time.
+People can now get opinions and recommendations about companies from virtually anyone, anywhere, at any time.
 As a result, online reviews hold a great deal of power.
 In many cases, reviews are the first impression consumers get of your business.

 Certain strategies can help you make your brand look good to the majority of people who come across information about it online.

 Social media is a platform that can be your brand’s best friend or worst enemy, depending on how you leverage it.
-Interacting positively with audiences, providing customer service via social channels and maintaining an active presence are all good ways to improve your online image.
+Interacting positively with audiences, providing customer service via social channels, and maintaining an active presence are all good ways to improve your online image.

 You can also show off your positive reviews on your website using rich schema markup and a review feed.
 Handpicking the reviews ensures only the ones you want will be displayed.
 Doing this will make your star ratings visible on your website and in search results.
 The latter is important because review stars in search results can improve click-through rates.
 In turn, your website will be more visible than your competitors’ websites.

-When you devote a webpage to showing off your positive reviews, you get to demonstrate your top notch products and services to visitors and get the opportunity to turn potentially negative reviews around.
+When you devote a webpage to showing off your positive reviews, you get to demonstrate your top-notch products and services to visitors and get the opportunity to turn potentially negative reviews around.
 Visitors to the page are presented with the option to leave a review if they were satisfied or fill out a survey if they were dissatisfied.
 You can find out exactly what made them unhappy and attempt to resolve it to their satisfaction.
 No reviews are posted until you approve them.

 Letting Tag Marketing handle your online reputation management means the best image of your brand will always be presented on your website and social media channels.
 We will interact with your audiences in a way that shows your business cares about the experience they have and is always happy to help.
 Additionally, we automate the collection of reviews and monitor negative feedback and reviews to mitigate and prevent fallout.
 You will know immediately if someone posts a negative review.